INCHCAPE SHIPPING SERVICES

-All transactions entered into by the Inchcape Shipping Services Group (hereinafter the "Company") in connection with or arising out of the Company’s business shall be subject to the following terms and conditions (hereinafter the “Conditions”) unless otherwise agreed or stated by the Company in writing.
+All transactions entered into by the Company in connection with or arising out of the Company’s business shall be subject to the following terms and conditions (hereinafter the “Conditions”) unless otherwise agreed or stated by the Company in writing.

 If any international convention or transport law or other regulation or directive is compulsorily applicable to the Services provided by the Company, these Conditions shall, with regard to such Services only, be subject to such compulsory legislation.
-However nothing in these Conditions shall be construed as a waiver by the Company of any of its rights or an increase of any of its responsibilities or liabilities under such legislation.
+However, nothing in these Conditions shall be construed as a waiver by the Company of any of its rights or an increase of any of its responsibilities or liabilities under such legislation.
 If any part of these Conditions is in any way contrary to such legislation, such part shall, in connection with such Services, be overridden to that extent and no further.

-(1) In these Conditions the following expressions have the following meanings respectively:
+- In these Conditions the following expressions have the following meanings respectively:

 b.
-“Services” means the services which are provided by the Company to the Merchant and Principal, whether or not for reward, whether same be by way of charge, fee, commission or remuneration of any other kind.
+“Services” means the services which are provided by the Company to the Merchant or Principal, whether or not for reward, whether same be by way of charge, fee, commission or remuneration of any other kind.

 c.
 “Supplier” means the company firm or person who contracts to supply Services or Goods to the Principal or Merchant through the Company.

 d.
 “Merchant” means the company firm or person (or any agent thereof) who ships, receives, owns or forwards Goods or holds the bill of lading in respect of which the Company, whether as agent or principal, has agreed to provide or procure services.